gamemaster-kosen/gmk-pf2e-golarion/README.md

 # GMK - PF2e: Golarion
-Hexploration Maps of Golarion's Inner Sea Region from Pathfinder.
+This FoundryVTT Module contains Unofficial Maps of Golarion from the Pathfinder TTRPG.

 **(This page is a Work-In-Progress)**